elcid73/FinTech-Company-Research/README.md

 * How is the company funded?
 How much funding have they received?

 Upstart raised a $1.75M seed round from First Round Capital, Kleiner Perkins Caufield & Byers, New Enterprise Associates, Google Ventures, Crunchfund and Mark Cuban.
-They subsequently raised a series A round of $5.9M which included new investors Eric Schmidt (Google Executive Chairman), Marc Benioff, Khosla Ventures, Correlation Ventures, Founders Fund, and Collaborative Fund.[2]
-Upstart raised a Series C round of $35M from Third Point Capital in June 2015,[5] and $32.5M from Rakuten in 2017.[6]
+They subsequently raised a series A round of $5.9M which included new investors Eric Schmidt (Google Executive Chairman), Marc Benioff, Khosla Ventures, Correlation Ventures, Founders Fund, and Collaborative Fund.
+Upstart raised a Series C round of $35M from Third Point Capital in June 2015, and $32.5M from Rakuten in 2017.
 Upstart raised a Series D round of $50M from The Progressive Corporation in 2019.
 In late 2020, Upstart went public via an IPO.

 ## Business Activities